By Nina Bhattacharyya

-First, it benefits the environment by reducing greenhouse gas (GHG) emissions, improving air and water quality, and protecting habitat and open space.
+It benefits the environment by reducing greenhouse gas (GHG) emissions, improving air and water quality, and protecting habitat and open space.
 By diverting waste from landfills, we reduce two of their main byproducts: landfill gas and leachate.
 Landfill gas is comprised mostly of carbon dioxide and methane, the latter being a potent GHG that results from the breakdown of organic waste (which includes food waste).
 According to the Alachua County Department of Solid Waste, 18% of the material we send to the landfill are organics.
 Leachate is produced when rainwater percolates through a landfill; when water comes in contact with waste, it is contaminated with pollutants (e.g. organic compounds, heavy metals, ammonium, bacteria, and so on).
 Modern landfills are much better at containing leachate than older ones, but even the best liners will deteriorate over time.
 It only takes a small amount of leachate to contaminate large volumes of groundwater.
 Finally, when one landfill reaches capacity, another one must be created or expanded.
 Adopting zero waste practices and goals prevents Florida’s habitat and open space from being lost to yet another disposal area for trash.

 One issue that has garnered a lot of attention is the amount of plastic waste in the ocean and its effect on marine life and humans.
 A recent study highlighted by the New York Times looks into the impacts caused by plastic material breaking down into tiny particles as they are exposed to saltwater, sun and surf.
 Those particles become coated with toxic substances, such as PCBs and other pollutants.
 The research suggests when fish eat those particles, they may reabsorb toxins.
 This can pose a health threat to the animals and humans that eat the contaminated fish.
 Many organizations are focusing their efforts on removing plastics from the ocean, but it comes with a price.
 The collection systems have to be fine enough to capture tiny pieces of plastic, but as a result they also capture a lot of marine life.
 That’s why it is critically important, especially in Florida, to improve waste management onshore by eliminating the use of plastic where we can and recycle the rest.

-Third, zero waste benefits the economy by creating jobs.
+Finally, zero waste benefits the economy by creating jobs.
 The EPA’s Recycling Economic Information Report quantifies the economic value of recycling and reuse.
 They found in 2007 that recycling and reuse activities produced 757,000 jobs and $36.6 billion in wages.
 This equates to 1.57 jobs for every 1,000 tons of materials recycled.
 The report cites jobs in the following areas: “(i) material collection; (ii) separation, cleaning and/or other processing (e.g. baling plastic bottles); (iii) transformation of recyclable materials into marketable products; (iv) distribution, storage and service delivery (e.g., distribution of food to and from food banks); and (v) transportation between each stage.”